qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 Changes from the default keymap include moving RESET, and a prefered arangement for the cusor block of keys.
 The function key was exchanged with the right control key to get it.

+## Right Windows is Application Context Menu Instead
+The right Windows key is for getting the application context menu.
+The right Windows GUI key is not often used.
+It is available on the macroboard shift layer for completeness.

 ## Common to All Fn Layers
-* Space is ANSI layer select.
+* If on a layer a switch is not necessary so the following keys become themselves.
-* Left control is navigation layer select.
+* Left control is ANSI layer select.
 * Left win is macroboard layer select.
-* Left alt is numpad layer
+* Left alt is navigation layer select.
+* Space is numpad layer select.

 ## ANSI Layer
 * Right control exchanged with function shift key.